This stately building of 1886 was located at Main and Lancaster streets (photo from University of Texas at Arlington Library):

 So, he built one.
 A big one.

 In fact, with three floors and a basement and a footprint of 138 by 200 feet, Brown’s building for years was one of the largest in town.
 The building stretched from Main Street east to Rusk (Commerce) Street with a south side along East 17th Street.
 A small factory behind the main building roasted and milled coffee beans and made Silver Loaf baking powder, candies, bluing, extract, and vinegar.
-Santa Fe and Katy railroad sidings on East 17th and Rusk streets allowed Brown to send and receive goods directly.
+Santa Fe and Missouri Pacific railroad sidings on East 17th and Rusk streets allowed Brown to send and receive goods directly.
 The main building was faced with stone from Palo Pinto and Wise counties, had an elevator, and probably had a wooden, not steel, frame.
 Cost: $105,000 ($2.7 million today).
 The Gazette proclaimed that Brown’s building was the “largest and most costly building in north Texas” and predicted that it would for years “remain a monument to his commercial greatness.”

 One of the most interesting relics of 1886 Fort Worth is Henry Wellge’s bird’s-eye-view map.
 (The map is too large and detailed to display well in this space, but Amon Carter Museum has a zoomable version.)